-Skeletal muscle, also known as striated or voluntary muscle, comprises some 40-50% of the body mass in adults and constitutes part of the largest organ system of the body.
+Skeletal muscle, also known as striated or voluntary muscle, comprises 40-50% of the body mass in adults and constitutes part of the largest organ system of the body.

 During embryonic development mesodermal cells differentiate into uninuclear myoblasts, which elongate and fuse together to form myotubes, which further develop into the mature muscle fibers or myofibers.
 These myofibers are the basic units of skeletal muscle and are up to 30 cm in length.
 Myofibers possess large numbers of elongated or oval nuclei at their periphery, close to the sarcolemma.
 These myofibers are syncytia (multinucleated post-mitotic structures in which the nuclei have lost the ability to synthesize DNA).

 After regular staining myofibers are seen to have periodic cross striations (the source of the name "striated muscle").
-A further cell-type, known as satellite cells, may be found adjacent to the sarcolemma.
-These are elongated, poorly-differentiated cells that are very difficult to discern in typical preparations, but become active during repair and regeneration processes after muscle injury.
+A further cell-type, known as satellite cells, may be found adjacent to the sarcolemma, these cells developed from myoblasts that not fused and remain in endomysium.
+These are elongated, poorly differentiated cells that are very difficult to distinguish in typical preparations but become active during repair and regeneration processes after muscle injury.